 This walkway loops around Lake Curalo, in behind the off-leash Aslings Beach.
-The boardwalk and walking trail starts just behind the beach on the northern side of the state park, then continues for 3km around to the northern side of the estuary mouth.
+Initially you follow a 1.6km long boardwalk, before the trail changes to sand and gravel tracks.
+It starts just behind the beach on the northern side of the state park, then continues for 3km around to the northern side of the estuary mouth.
 With no way to cross the estuary and return to your starting point, return the same way you came.

 It’s also possible to start the walk at some different access points, including Lakeside Drive and just north of the Garden of Eden Caravan Park, or walk a shorter version.
 Make sure you keep your dog on a leash and keep an eye out for the plentiful birdlife in the tidal lake, including swans, ducks and swamp hens.

 You May Also Like

 - 18 Best Dog-Friendly Walks In and Around Sydney

 - How to Go Hiking With Your Dogs in Australia

 Shandos Cleaver is the founder of Travelnuity: Dog-Friendly Travel.
 She has travelled extensively with her Miniature Dachshund, Schnitzel, including to 33 countries across Europe, every state and territory of Australia except Tasmania, and 10 of the United States.
 She’s passionate about providing inspiration and information to others wanting to travel with their dogs, whether close to home or internationally.